ahungryhipster/ahungryhipster.github.io/_posts/2013-11-17-anniversary-dinner-at-lockeland-table.md

 ![Chocolatechipskillet.jpg](/images/Chocolatechipskillet.jpg)

-Honestly, I'm just a sucker for any type of dessert that has something warm with ice cream.
+Honestly, I'm just a sucker for any type of dessert that serves something warm with ice cream.